sol/rants/2026-05-14-how-many-cpu-cores-do-you-really-need.md

 My goal with this is to collect comparable results for different CPUs over time.

 - **Benchmarking system:** Intel Core i9-10900K (10 cores / 20 threads), 32 GB RAM
-- All results in seconds, lower is better
+- All results in seconds (lower is better)

 ## Impact of `--jobs` on compilation times